MasWag/arith_homfa/doc/docs/tutorials.md

 # 4. Tutorials

 Each tutorial lives under `examples/` and is runnable with the commands below.
 Replace `/tmp/...` paths if you prefer a different scratch location.
-For a fully automated walkthrough, use `examples/blood_glucose/run_example.sh` or `examples/vehicle_rss/run_example.sh`, which wrap all of the commands shown here.
+For a fully automated walkthrough, use `./examples/run_bg.sh` (blood glucose) or `./examples/run_vrss.sh` (Vehicle RSS), which wrap all of the commands shown here.

 ## 4.1 Basic monitoring (plain mode)